How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Problem Formulation and Overview

-{\bf Assumptions.} To estimate the imitation threshold using observational data, we make three assumptions.
+{\bf Assumptions} To estimate the imitation threshold using observational data, we make three assumptions.
+These are standard assumptions in the field, which are necessary for answering such complex questions.
+Crucially, we are able to empirically validate all of our assumptions, and find they hold for our datasets and models (\Cref{sec:appendix:assumptions-verification}).
 First, we assume distributional invariance between the images of all concepts in a domain.
-Under this assumption, measuring the imitation score of a concept $Z^j$ for a counterfactual model $\mathcal{M}_{k'}$ that is trained with $k'$ images of $Z^j$ is equivalent to measuring the imitation score of another concept $Z^i$ that currently has $k'$ images in the already trained model $\mathcal{M}$.
-This assumption helps us estimate the causal effect of training a model with a different number of images of a concept, without retraining models (we empirically test the validity of this assumption in \Cref{sec:assumption1-validity}, and we find it to hold true).
-Second, we assume that there are no confounders between the imitation score and the image count of a concept.
-These assumptions are a standard practice when answering causal questions using observational data \cite{pearl2009causality,lesci-etal-2024-causal,lyu2024causal}.
+Under this assumption, measuring the imitation score of a concept $Z^j$ for a counterfactual model $\mathcal{M}_{k'}$ that is trained with $k'$ images of $Z^j$ is equivalent to measuring the imitation score of another concept $Z^i$ that currently has $k'$ images in the already trained model $\mathcal{M}$ This assumption allows us to use observational data to estimate the imitation threshold without training models from scratch.

+Second, we assume that there are no confounders between the imitation score and the image count of a concept, i.e, the imitation score of a concept is not affected by the presence of other concepts in the training data.
+Since there are visual similarities between concepts, it might seem that such concepts might influence the imitation score of a concept -- however, our discriminator models are able to distinguish between concepts with high accuracy, alleviating the concern for such a phenomenon.

 Third, we assume each image of a concept contributes equally to the learning of the concept.
-This assumption is commonplace in sample complexity works \citep{pac-learning-theory,udandarao2024-log-trend,wen2024-equal-effect-assumption,wang2017-equal-effect-assumption}.
-These assumptions might not hold true in general, however, they are crucial for estimating the imitation threshold in a tractable manner and have been used in prior works.
-We also tailor our experimental setup such that these assumptions are adhered to as much as possible (\S\ref{sec:setup}).
+We further discuss these assumptions and provide empirical evidence they hold for the datasets we experiment with in \cref{sec:appendix:assumptions-verification}.